fgauna12/fgauna12.github.io/_posts/2020-02-10-deploying-an-aks-cluster-through-terraform-cloud.md

 ## The Outputs

 For the last file, create a `outputs.tf` file.
 It will hold the output variables.
 We won't really use them in this example.
-You'd be able to use this to issue `kubectl` commands on your cluster after creation.
+With these variables, you'll be able to use this to issue `kubectl` commands on your cluster after creation.

 ```hcl
 output "client_certificate" {